Who fast-forwarded dog shows past the good ole days when handlers showed for breeders who stuck to the standard by which judges judged?

 If you’re over fifty, you can remember when dog shows weren’t decided before the ink dried on the premium lists.
 There are still honest, capable judges but like chairs at ringside, they are few and far between.

-Before the time warp (which began about the same time dog food companies began to sponsor shows) we sent thank you notes for a Group win, not free vacation vouchers or tickets to Paris!
+Before the time warp (which began about the same time dog food companies began to sponsor shows) we sent thank you notes for a Group win.
+Today judges might receive paid vacation vouchers or tickets to Paris!

 Junior handlers today find dog shows lots’a fun.
-A dog is just an accessory, apparently chosen with less care than is the wardrobe and hair stylist.
+A dog is just an accessory, apparently chosen with less care than is their mini-skirt wardrobe and hair stylist.

 Times do change.
 Most can’t even remember a time when handlers were first of all, breeders.
 Tip Tipton, Roy Ayers, and Peggy Adamson are unfamiliar names to the “canine career managers” of today.
-Some became judges.
+There was a time when only the most dedicated-connected-successful handlers were assured of a judgeship.
+Now anyone can become a judge.

 Judging ranks were pretty equally divided between handlers and breeders, lending a perfect balance to the art of judging.